io2-2021-wed-brodka/G_Backend/README.md

 python manage.py loaddata fixtures.json
 python manage.py runserver
 ```
+Running `loaddata` creates some mock data and most importantly an admin user with username `admin` and password `admin`.

-Alternatively, you can run the server in a docker container.
+Alternatively, you can run the setup as a docker container.
 Assuming you have docker installed (verify with `docker -v`)

 ```